tryton/tryton/doc/index.rst

 *Standard* on the same fiscal year can not overlap.
 Period of type *Adjustement* can overlap other periods and are typically used for all the accounting moves that must be created when closing a fiscal year.
+By default, the system uses only *Standard* period when creating moves.

 Each account move must be linked to a period and a move must be created on an open period.